 All of these help to complement efficiency and performance.

-Dependent on the frequency of its usage in finishing workpieces
+This is dependent on the frequency of its usage in finishing workpieces.

 Isotropic finishing media provides complete finishing services for all major and minor markets including medical, aerospace, dental, automotive, OEM, military, plastic, hydraulic, pharmaceutical, firearm among several other industries.

 This is because most machined workpieces across all industries, including gears and gear sets, remain subject to fatigue, fracture, and wear.

 Such workpieces can gain substantial improvements in their overall shell-life and performance when changes are made to their overall surface.